This course requires good accounting skills, and requires that you can and want to analyze financial statements.

 Exams and Grading

 There are no in-class quizzes or midterms.
-There is take-home final exam.
+There is a final exam.

 System Requirements